betaflight/betaflight/docs/development/Development.md

 The main flow for a contributing is as follows:

-1. Login to github, go to the cleanflight repository and press `fork`.
+1. Login to github, go to the INAV repository and press `fork`.
 2. Then using the command line/terminal on your computer: `git clone <url to YOUR fork>`
 3. `cd cleanflight`
 4. `git checkout master`